DiLi-Lab/EMTeC/README.md

 ## Prompting of LLMs and text generation

+During the generation, the transition scores, beam indices, generated sequences, hidden states, and attention scores will be saved to disk.
+Please adapt the path names in `generation/generation_constants.py`.

 In order to prompt Phi-2, Mistral and WizardLM, you can run the bash script